lavanet/lava/x/README.md

 ### Adding Specifications

-In Lava, governance has the authority to vote on the addition of a new API specification through a spec add proposal.
+In Lava, governance has the authority to vote on the addition of a new API specification through a spec-add proposal.
 A specification, represented by a detailed configuration JSON, defines a service comprehensively.

 Specifications encompass parameters like permitted APIs, their associated costs, parsing methodologies, freshness maintenance, and fraud detection protocols.
 To minimize redundancy, specifications can inherit from other specifications, reducing the necessity for repetition.

 Once a specification is successfully added, providers can offer services aligned with that specification by staking tokens to it.

+Specifications can delineate contributors and their involvement in reward distribution, as previously noted

 ### Plans & Policies

 When consumers opt for a subscription, they encounter a range of governance-defined options, known as plans.
 Each plan encompasses preconfigured settings mandated by governance, specifying the volume of consumption a subscription receives over a given period (typically a month).
 These plans encompass various restrictions such as provider count, geolocations, advanced features like addons, and more.
 The guidelines within plans that govern consumer-provider interactions are referred to as policies.

 There exist three tiers of policies, where the strictest policy takes precedence.
 While a subscription cannot surpass the constraints outlined by the plan, it can lower certain limits, such as the provider count, within the given policy framework.

+### Subscriptions & Projects

+Subscriptions in Lava are like passes that consumers buy to access different APIs.
+They let users reward providers and manage their access.
+Projects, on the other hand, are spaces within subscriptions where developers can organize and control resources.
+They help developers manage how they use computing power.
+Together, subscriptions and projects give users control and provide a flexible system for developers to work efficiently in the Lava ecosystem

 ### Pairing